 Chronic Low Back Pain (CLBP) affects millions of individuals.
 CLBP can be contributed to a number of cause ranging from genetics to trauma.
 The most common medication treatment for CLBP is narcotics.
 With most types of medication, you are treating the symptom not necessarily the true cause of the pain.

-In addition, PRG is collaborating with a leading pharmaceutical company and renowned board-certified anesthesiologist and pain management physician to research a potential new treatment for people with chronic low back pain associated with degenerative changes of a disc.
+In addition, PRG is collaborating with a leading pharmaceutical company and renowned board-certified anesthesiologist and pain management physician to research a potential new treatment for people who struggle with back pain and radiating leg pain, tingling, numbness, or muscle weakness.
 To learn more about becoming a participant complete the form on the right or call us at 480-889-1211.